machinelabs/blog/source/_posts/the-most-practical-machine-learning-course.md

 ### Preorder now!

+While the course isn't yet 100 % finished, you can preorder it today and receive some exclusive benefits for early birds!

+- **70 % discount** compared to the regular price
+- exclusive access to the **Early Access Programm** starting in **April 2018**
+- **20 free monthly GPU hours** for an entire year

 The course is on sale now with a huge preorder discount!
 Head over to the <a href="https://course.machinelabs.ai" title="Machine Learning Jump Start Course">course website</a> and **save 70% on your course**!

 {% patreon %}